awslabs/duvet/design/lcov-parser/decisions.md

 (`duvet/src/query/checks/coverage.rs`), which builds the two-spelling tracefile against the process's real absolute path and asserts the error's shape, so the behavior can no longer drift silently.

+## Decision 11: Near-misses of `SF` are hard errors, closing the Decision 9 asymmetry {#decision-11}

+**Context:** [Decision 9](#decision-9) hard-errors on near-misses of `DA` and `end_of_record` but left `SF` — the third structural keyword — in the Decision 4 ignore bucket, even though Decision 9's own criterion ("record types the parser's output and block structure depend on") applies to `SF` verbatim.
+The asymmetry was emergent, not decided.
+Most near-missed-`SF` shapes fail loudly downstream ("DA record outside a source-file block", "end_of_record outside a source-file block"), but empirical tests against the lexer confirmed four *silent* shapes: a near-missed `SF` whose block contains no `DA` records before end-of-input parses as empty coverage (`Ok`, exit 0); a tracefile consisting only of near-missed `SF` lines likewise parses as empty coverage; a bare `SF` line is silently skipped;
+and — worst — a near-missed `SF` *inside* an open block is ignored, so the next file's `DA` records fold into the previous file (the same wrong-file-fold corruption Decision 9 documented for `end_of_record `).
+Empty coverage folds every annotation to NotExecuted with no hint that the report was malformed; the wrong-file fold is a confidently wrong answer.

+A survey extending Decision 9's, from the readers' current sources: lcov 2.x's reader (`lcovutil.pm`, `TraceFile::_read_info`) matches each line against `/^[SK]F:(...)/` and the other record patterns, and any line matching none of them — including `SF src/lib.rs` and `  SF:src/lib.rs` — falls to the default arm, a `format` error, fatal by default.
+The Rust `lcov` crate parses every line as a `Record` and returns `ParseRecordError::UnknownRecord` for anything unrecognized — a hard error for every `SF` near-miss.
+JS `lcov-parse` ignores the line (it switches on the text before the first `:`), but a tracefile that produces zero sections fails with "Failed to parse string", so the all-near-missed file errors even there.
+On the producer side, geninfo (`write_info`), llvm-cov (`CoverageExporterLcov`), and grcov all emit the literal `SF:` spelling; a near-missed `SF` can only come from corruption or hand-editing.
+And no known LCOV record keyword extends `SF` (`TN`, `SF`, `FN`, `FNDA`, `FNF`, `FNH`, `FNL`, `FNA`, `DA`, `BRDA`, `BRF`, `BRH`, `LF`, `LH`, `VER`) — unlike `FN`, which genuinely prefixes five other keywords, so the same rule could never be applied to it.

+### Option A: Hard-error on records that begin with `SF` but are not
+`SF` records, exactly as Decision 9 treats `DA` and `end_of_record`

+- Pro: Closes the silent-empty-coverage and wrong-file-fold shapes with a diagnostic naming the offending line; makes the near-miss rule uniform across all three structural keywords, so §1's recognition definition has no undocumented exception; matches or is stricter than every surveyed reader, and breaks no known producer.
+- Con: A future LCOV record keyword extending `SF` would be rejected.
+No such keyword exists in any known producer; if one appears, extend by decision (same posture as Decision 9).

+### Option B: Document the asymmetry as deliberate — the downstream-error
+net suffices

+- Pro: No new rejection surface; zero code change.
+- Con: The net has holes, confirmed empirically: the no-`DA`-before-EOF, only-near-missed-`SF`, and in-open-block shapes all pass it silently, and the last one corrupts data rather than merely dropping it.
+Every argument Decision 9 made against silent structural corruption applies unchanged; writing down "we protect two of the three structural keywords" would document an inconsistency, not a rationale.

+**Chosen: Option A.** The survey result is Decision 9's verbatim — no producer emits the near-miss, reference readers hard-error, and the silent failure modes are exactly the class Decision 9 exists to prevent.
+This design record's standing disposition is loud-over-silent.
+The rejection is normative in [spec.md §2](spec.md#record-consumption); genuinely different keywords (`sf:`, whitespace-indented `  SF:`) remain ignored under Decision 4, mirroring Decision 9's treatment of `da:` and `  DA:`.